Chicago Business Lawyer

 3. Shareholder information – shareholder name, address, and social security number.

-Contact Chicago business lawyer Brian J. Thompson to form your Illinois LLC or Illinois S corporation.
+Chicago business lawyer Brian J. Thompson will form your Illinois LLC or Illinois S corporation.
 For general information on Illinois small business law and formation, visit Illinois Department of Commerce Small Business Assistance .